 Clear separation means that errors are mostly localized to the service that the developer is working on.
 So, you can assign a junior developer to a less critical service so that way if she or he brings down that service, the remainder of the application is not affected.

-Less coupling also makes scaling easier since each service can be deployed separately.
-It also helps to eliminate one team having to wait on another team to finish up work that another team may be dependent on.
+Loosely coupled services are easier to scale since each service can be deployed separately.
+For example, perhaps a particular process requires a high GPU processor and RAM.
+Well, the service that houses that process can be deployment on a server that meets those requirements while the other services can run on normal servers.
+Less coupling also helps to eliminate one team having to wait on another team to finish up work that another team may be dependent on.

 Smaller Code Bases